temperlang/temperlang-blog/posts/tangle-of-strings.md

     * *UTF-16*: a number representing a UTF-16 code unit
     * *CP*: a codepoint
     * *Grapheme*: a grapheme cluster
     * *Explicit*: the user chooses what to iterate over.
-Strings are not iterable, but they expose methods that return a byte iterator or a code point iterator.
+Strings are not iterable, but they expose methods that return a byte iterator or a codepoint iterator.
 - Surrogate handling: what happens when concatenating or joining strings when newly-adjacent chunks span a surrogate pair?
     * *Merged*: `"\uD800" + "\uDC00"` is indistinguishable from the single codepoint string U+10000.
     * *Distinct*: that concatenation is possible and produces a string with those two codepoints, not the single codepoint U+10000.
-    * *Disallowed*: that concatenation is not possible without using unsafe or explicitly unchecked APIs, so code shouldn't, for example, encounter adjacent surrogates when iterating over code-points by decoding UTF-8.
+    * *Disallowed*: that concatenation is not possible without using unsafe or explicitly unchecked APIs, so code shouldn't, for example, encounter adjacent surrogates when iterating over codepoints by decoding UTF-8.

 [^3]: [CPP Reference String classes](https://en.cppreference.com/w/cpp/string#String_classes_.28std::string_etc..29)
 [^4]: [C# Language References &sect; Builtin types, Char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char)